|

 Does the sourdough starter need to be “fed”?

 Since we are using baking soda in this recipe, the short answer is no. You do not need to use a fed starter for this recipe.
-However, if you are wanting to long ferment your sourdough for the health benefits you can entirely do so.
+However, if you want to ferment your sourdough for the health benefits you can entirely do so.
 By feeding your starter the night before you can wake up to make this sourdough waffle recipe from a fed starter with ease.

 Can I freeze these sourdough waffles for later?